Master of Palm Springs Modernism Gets a Houston Mod Moment — William F. Cody Keeps It Midcentury

 William F. Cody's Jennings B. and Anna Shamel Residence, Indian Wells, California, 1963 (Julius Shulman photography archive © J. Paul Getty Trust, Getty Research Institute, Los Angeles)

-The authors of "Master of the Midcentury: The Architecture of William F. Cody" (Monacelli) come to town on Wednesday, November 9, 6 pm for an illuminating talk presented by Houston Mod at MATCH.
+"Master of the Midcentury: The Architecture of William F. Cody" (Monacelli)

 William F. Cody's Eldorado Country Club, Indian Wells, California, 1959 (Julius Shulman photography archive © J. Paul Getty Trust, Getty Research Institute, Los Angeles)